MahmadSharaf/Cheat-Sheets/aws/AWS Essentials.md

 Private Subnet

-- If a subnet has VPG (Virtual Private Gateway) route, then it considered as VPN only subnet.
+- If a subnet has VPG (Virtual Private Gateway) route, then it is considered as VPN only subnet.
 - The virtual private gateway is the component that allows protected internet traffic to enter into the VPC.
 - A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premises data center or internal corporate network.
 - A virtual private gateway allows traffic into the VPC only if it is coming from an approved network.
 This connection is through the public internet but with end-to-end encryption.